LemonadeDev/nzbX-v2/README.md

 This is a horribly put together early proof of concept of the nzbX V2 public indexing engine that is being developed as a result of the nzbX closure.
-It requires Python 3.3 and MongoDB installed.
+It requires Python 3 and MongoDB installed.
 Python modules required include PyMongo and uh... well, that's it.
 It currently only checks against a single regex, which has only been tested in a single group.
-It might work with older versions of Python, but this is untested.

 **Installation**